ToMakeSense/Programming/README.md

 # Programming In Action

-This is the repository for continuous programming, it is aimed to record the process of learning and the precipitation of ideas
+This repository is used for continuous programming, it is aimed to record the process of learning and thought precipitation